holadmex/messaging-que-app/README.md

 `celery -A app.celery worker --loglevel=info` (This opens your **Celery** monitoring environment on checking for errors and successful `?sendmail` execution of your python messaging queue app)

-`celery -A app.celery worker --loglevel=info --detach` (This helps to run your **Celery** in the background without holding the terminal as hostage)
+`celery -A app.celery worker --loglevel=info --detach` (This helps to run your **Celery** in the background without the terminal being held hostage.)

 **Third step:**

 `python3 app.py` (This CMD lunch your web app development URL to be accessed on your localhost web browser.)

-nohup python3 app.py > app.log 2>&1 & (This helps to lunch the app in the background without holding the terminal as hostage, and also output the return function to app.log.)
+nohup python3 app.py > app.log 2>&1 & (This helps to lunch the app in the background without the terminal being held hostage, and also output the return function to app.log.)

+## Here are the following path to the application web redirection on sending your queued email locally without Ngrok

+localhost:5000
+localhost:5000/?sendmail=happy-learning@gmail.com (Email you which to send message to) localhost:+5000/?talktome localhost:5000/logs

 ## Finally, on exposing our `Local Development Test` to other team members, carry out the installation below;